jonatas/postgresql-performance-for-rubyists/examples/04_timescale/README.md

 ## Next Steps

-After completing this module, proceed to:
-1. [Ruby Performance](../05_ruby/README.md) to learn about Ruby-specific optimizations
+After completing this module, next step is to learn about [Ruby Performance](../05_ruby/README.md).
-2. Review [Query Optimization](../03_queries/README.md) with time-series data in mind